 Official say a firefighter has been killed by a massive Northern California wildfire, raising the death toll to 2.

-The California Department of Forestry and Fire Protection said Friday that a firefighter with the fire department in the city of Redding was killed fighting the blaze in Shasta County.
+The California Department of Forestry and Fire Protection said Friday that a firefighter with fire department in the city of Redding was killed fighting the blaze in Shasta County.

 The department says it is investigating the death.
 No other details were provided.

 The blaze on Thursday killed a bulldozer operator as he worked to try to contain the blaze.